-Apply an integrated management approach to activities that effect air quality, by:
+Apply an integrated management approach to activities that affect air quality, by:

 - a) Setting emission standards for airsheds that take into account foreseeable demographic changes, and their effects on cumulative emissions; and - b) Co-ordinating the management of land use and air quality, to: - i.
 Maintain or enhance air quality values; and - ii.
-Reduce the potential for adverse health and nuisance effects.
+Reduce the potential for adverse health and nuisance effects. - Method 2: Regional, City and District Council Relationships - Method 3: Regional Plans - Method 4: City and District Plans - Method 7: Strategies and Plans (non-RMA)

-PART B: Chapter 3 Communities in Otago are resilient, safe and healthy
+PART B Chapter 3 Communities in Otago are resilient, safe and healthy